OmkarPathak/Password-Strength-Evaluator-using-Machine-Learning/README.md

 Steps:
 1. First make sure you have flask installed, if not enter the following command in terminal:
-''' pip install Flask '''.
+' pip install Flask '.
+2. Next, you need 'scikit-learn', which is a data mining tool in Python.
+Install it by typing:
+' pip install -U scikit-learn'.
-2. After installing flask, extract the contents in a folder and then run the '''__init__.py''' file.
+3. After installing flask, extract the contents in a folder and then run the '__init__.py' file.
-3. Server runs at ''' localhost:5000 ''', type this address in the browser and see the SVM in action.
+4. Server runs at ' localhost:5000 ', type this address in the browser and see the SVM in action.

 ![GUI for this Project](Passwrd.png "GUI For this project")
 ![Working of Password Strength Evaluator](Password.png "In Action")